odioski/FWCracker_v2/README.md

 	1. A HID recognizable Keyboard/emulator, preferably one which can send and recieve RS-232.
 These can be found easily online, but so far I've only found retailers overseas.
 	2. A USB to TTL cable to connect to the emulator.
 These are more easily found here.
- 	3. A module called PySerial which can had from PyPi.org via pip.
+ 	3. A module called PySerial which can be had from PyPi.org via pip.

-*You can follow this link to see what the hid/emulator looks like:* https://tinyurl.com/5xe4n4mn
+*You can visit the following link to see what the hid/emulator looks like:* https://tinyurl.com/5xe4n4mn

 I've considered expanding it to include user input (hints) and possibly some randomization with the hopes of making it faster.
 That's why it's there on Github.